 How To Avoid Problems With Bobcats

-Bobcats are a common sight in many parts of the United States, but they can also be very dangerous.
+Bobcats are a common sight in many parts of the United States, but they can also be very dangerous to humans and pets.

 If you live near one, it is important to take steps to avoid problems with it.